reyya20/Dog-Breed-Prediction-Using-MATLAB/README.md

-# Dog-Breed-Prediction-Using-MATLAB
-# 🐶 Dog Breed Prediction Using MATLAB
+# 🐶 Dog Breed Prediction Using MATLAB 🐶

 This project focuses on predicting the breed of a dog using image classification techniques in MATLAB.
 Two models have been trained and compared: